 Tips for Visiting the Frye

 Have questions about visiting the Frye Art Museum?
 Check out these frequently asked questions before visiting.
 We're looking forward to welcoming you to the Museum!
+Due to Covid-19, we have some additional visitor policies in place.
+Please be sure to read all the guidelines on our Covid response page before you plan your visit!

 Can I take pictures at the Museum?